MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/customizing.md

 ## Revoking approval for a customization

 After a requested customization is approved and deployed, it’s possible that we might discover problems that violate the key conditions that weren’t evident when we approved the change in the first place.
-If this happens, we might have to revoke approval for the customization.
+In this situation, we might have to revoke approval for the customization.

 If this happens, we’ll notify you by using the Microsoft Managed Desktop admin portal.
 From the first time we notify you, you have 90 days to remove the customization before the devices with the customization are no longer bound by Microsoft Managed Desktop service level agreements.
 We'll send you several notifications according to a strict timeline--however, a severe incident or threat might require us to change the timeline or our decisions about a customization.
 We won't *remove* a customization without your consent, but any device with a revoked customization will no longer be bound by our service level agreement.
 Here is the timeline of notifications we will send you:

-- First notice: We provide the first notice of our decision to revoke approval, including information about why we’re revoking it, the actions we advise you to take, the deadline for those actions, and steps to follow if you want to appeal the decision.
+- **First notice:** We provide the first notice of our decision to revoke approval, including information about why we’re revoking it, the actions we advise you to take, the deadline for those actions, and steps to follow if you want to appeal the decision.
 This is 90 days in advance before the customization needs to be removed from all devices.
-- Second notice (30 days later): We provide a second notice, including the same information provided in the first notice.
+- **Second notice (30 days later):** We provide a second notice, including the same information provided in the first notice.
-- Third notice (60 days after the first notice): We provide a third notice, including the same information provided in the first notice.
+- **Third notice (60 days after the first notice):** We provide a third notice, including the same information provided in the first notice.
-- Final notice (1 week before the 90-day deadline): We provide a fourth notice, including the same information provided in the first notice.
+- **Final notice (1 week before the 90-day deadline):** We provide a fourth notice, including the same information provided in the first notice.
-- 90 days after first notice: Microsoft Managed Desktop service level agreements no longer apply to any devices that have the revoked customization.
+- **90 days after first notice:** Microsoft Managed Desktop service level agreements no longer apply to any devices that have the revoked customization.
 At any time, you can challenge the decision and provide additional information for consideration, including upgrade, configuration changes, or change of software.